amazon-braket/amazon-braket-sdk-python/doc/genai_cheat_sheet.md

 `circuit.add_circuit(new_circuit)`

-Wrap a new_circuit to a verbatim box and append to a circuit:
+Wrap a new_circuit to a verbatim box and append it to a circuit:

 `circuit.add_verbatim_box(new_circuit)`